tlswg/draft-ietf-tls-ech-keylogfile/draft-ietf-tls-ech-keylogfile.md

 - ECH_SECRET, which contains KEM shared secret for the ECH
 - ECH_CONFIG, which contains ECHConfig used for construction of the ECH

-New assignments in the "SSLKEYLOGFILE labels" registry will be administered by IANA through Expert Review {{!RFC8126}}.
+New assignments in the "SSLKEYLOGFILE Labels" registry will be administered by IANA through Expert Review {{!RFC8126}}.
-Experts are requested to ensure that defined labels do not overlap in names or semantics, and have clear definitions.
+Designated Experts are requested to ensure that defined labels do not overlap in names or semantics, and have clear definitions.

+Registration requests must be sent to the tls@ietf.org mailing list for review and comment, with an appropriate subject (e.g., "Request for SSLKEYLOGFILE Label: example").

+Within the review period of two weeks, the Designated Experts will either approve or deny the registration request, communicating this decision to the review list and IANA.
+Denials should include an explanation and, if applicable, suggestions as to how to make the request successful.

+IANA must only accept registry updates from the Designated Experts and should direct all requests for registration to the TLS mailing list.

 --- back

 # Acknowledgments
 {:numbered="false"}

-We would like to thank Stephen Farrell, Martin Thomson and Peter Wu for their review comments.
+We would like to thank Stephen Farrell, Rich Salz, Martin Thomson and Peter Wu for their review comments.